qmk/qmk_firmware/layouts/community/ergodox/dvorak_emacs_software/readme.md

  * Control & Alt key on the thumbs (activated if pressed with another key).
  * In the same way, "U" and "R" are the shift modifier if pressed with another key.
  * "I" and "D" set the layer 1 for the auxiliary keys if pressed with another key.
- * Software layout set to english.
+ * Software layout set to English.

 ## Keymap Layers
  - L0: dvorak with some customizations (see layout below)